edneyosf/WOWServer/README.md

 ```
 account create
 ```
-> Syntax: .account create $account $password Create account and set password to it.
+> Syntax: account create $account $password
+> Create account and set password to it.

 ### Delete an account

 ```
 account delete
 ```
-> Syntax: .account delete $account Delete account with all characters.
+> Syntax: account delete $account
+> Delete account with all characters.

 ### Online accounts

 ```
 account onlinelist
 ```
+> Syntax: account onlinelist
-> Syntax: .account onlinelist Show list of online accounts.
+> Show list of online accounts.

 ### Select account

 ```
 account set
 ```
+> Syntax: account set $subCommand
-> Syntax: .account set $subcommand Type .account set to see the list of possible subcommands or .help account set $subcommand to see info on subcommands
+> Type account set to see the list of possible subcommands or help account set $subCommand to see info on subcommands.

 ### Change account password

 ```
 account password
 ```
+> Syntax: account password $oldPassword $newPassword $newPassword
-> Syntax: .account password $old_password $new_password $new_password Change your account password.
+> Change your account password.

 #### GM

 ```
 account set gmlevel
 ```
-> Syntax: .account set gmlevel [$account] #level [#realmid] Set the security level for targeted player (can't be used at self) or for account $name to a level of #level on the realm #realmID. #level may range from 0 to 3. #reamID may be -1 for all realms.
+> Syntax: account set gmlevel $account $level $realmid
+> Set the security level for targeted player (can't be used at self) or for account $name to a level of $level on the realm $realmID. $level may range from 0 to 3. $reamID may be -1 for all realms.

 ### Addon

 ```
 account set addon
 ```
-> Syntax: .account set addon [$account] #addon Set user (possible targeted) expansion addon level allowed.
+> Syntax: account set addon $account
+> Set user (possible targeted) expansion addon level allowed.
 Addon values: 0 - normal, 1 - tbc, 2 - wotlk.

 ### Announce

 ```
 announce
 ```
+> Syntax: announce $messageToBroadcast
-> Syntax: .announce $MessageToBroadcast Send a global message to all players online in chat log.
+> Send a global message to all players online in chat log.

 ### Rename character

 ```
 character rename
 ```
+> Syntax: character rename $name
-> Syntax: .character rename [$name] Mark selected in game or by $name in command character for rename at next login.
+> Mark selected in game or by $name in command character for rename at next login.